SushanthReddy-49/Habit-Builder/README.md

 3. Commit your changes: `git commit -am 'Add feature'`
 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- OpenAI for providing the GPT API
-- The React and Node.js communities for excellent documentation
-- TailwindCSS for the beautiful utility-first CSS framework
-- Framer Motion for smooth animations

-## 📞 Support

-If you encounter any issues or have questions, please:
-1. Check the existing issues in the repository
-2. Create a new issue with detailed information
-3. Include steps to reproduce the problem

----

-**Happy task managing! 🎉**